Pet Surgery, Spay & Neuter- Petaluma Veterinary Hospital

-Veterinary Surgery at Petaluma Veterinary Hospital
+Pet Surgery at Petaluma Veterinary Hospital

-Can be stressful
+Surgery can be stressful

 Types of surgery

 Pet surgery can range in intensity from common soft tissue surgeries like spaying and neutering and tumor removal to more complex surgeries such as fracture repair and amputations.
-Our veterinarians perform routine to advanced animal surgery in our hospital surgical suite, which is outfitted with the latest technology for a successful pet surgery and recovery.
-To ensure the best possible outcomes, we occasionally bring in specialists (board certified veterinary surgeons) to perform the more complex surgeries that our patients require.
-Whenever we feel that advanced equipment or training will be beneficial, we will refer cases to outside specialists for treatment.
+Our veterinarians perform routine to advanced surgeries in our dedicated hospital surgical suite, which is outfitted with the latest technology for a successful surgery and recovery.
+Our Petaluma Veterinary Hospital team takes every precaution during your pet surgery to ensure the highest quality surgical care.

-- Dental cleanings (including extractions)
+Dental cleanings (including extractions)

-- Growth or mass removal
+Growth or mass removal

-- Cruciate ligament repair
+Cruciate ligament repair

-- Cherry Eye repair
+Cherry Eye repair

-- Cystectomy, enterotomy, exploratory laparotomy
+Cystectomy, enterotomy, exploratory laparotomy

 Ear hematoma repair